ManojChandran/eduk8snotes/notes/chapter_10_DaemonSet.md

 * Running a node monitoring daemon on every node
 * Running a cluster storage daemon on every node

+### Can we scale a DaemonSet manually?
+No, DaemonSets cannot be scaled manually like Deployments or ReplicaSets.
+The number of Pods in a DaemonSet is directly proportional to the number of nodes in the cluster.

+### How can you ensure that DaemonSet Pods are scheduled after all other system components have started?

 ### What is a Priviliged DaemonSet in kubernetes?
 A Privileged DaemonSet is a type of DaemonSet where the pods it manages run in "privileged" mode.
 In Kubernetes, a privileged pod has elevated permissions on the host system, similar to the root user on a Linux machine.
 This elevated permission allows the pod to perform a wide range of system-level operations that are typically restricted.